christianalfoni/impact/docs/06_Contexts.md

 ## Providing and consuming contexts

 The `context` function returns a hook that can be used in components and other Impact contexts.
-The hook has a property called `Provider` which you use to expose the context to React.
+The hook has a property called `Provider` which is a context provider component that exposes the context to React.

 ```tsx
 import { context } from 'impact-app'